Bobby Approved Sites: Improving Web Accessibility For People With Disabilities

 Over the years, "Bobby Approved" site designs have powered an easy, practical approach to website accessibility.
 But how do you get that classic Bobby approval icon for your site today?

-Accessible web site design is intended to facilitate Web access for people with disabilities.
+Accessible design is intended to facilitate Web access for people with disabilities.
 In fact it makes it easier for everyone.
 Following Bobby accessibility guidelines improves website performance.

 Such accessibility approval implies a harmonious blending of the objectives of the site owner with the recommendations of the Web Content Accessibility Guidelines of the Web Accessibility Initiative.